k1yrix/soberdocs.github.io/md/common-issues.md

 ## RBXCRASH: OutOfMemory (Failed to allocate memory. size = [x], alignment = [y])

 That means your graphics card ran out of video memory that Sober is trying to load on.
-This is especially problematic for NVIDIA users because the propritary drivers have terrible written Linux drivers for VRAM handling.
-(There has been reports that the open kernel for Turing+ don't have this issue.
-There has also been reports of Intel Haswell and earlier iGPU users facing issues like this too)
+This is especially problematic for NVIDIA users because the drivers have terrible written Linux drivers for VRAM handling.
+(There has been reports of Intel Haswell and earlier iGPU users facing issues like this too)

 The main culprit behind this is basically due to textures being loaded at the highest quality possible, which is the default setting.

 ### Solution
-If you have NVIDIA hardware and it is Turing+, the main solution would be using the official open kernel drivers.
-(Not to be confused with Nouveau)

-If you don't have Turing+ or non-NVIDIA hardware that is encountering this issue, append the following FFlags into `~/.var/app/org.vinegarhq.Sober/data/sober/exe/ClientSettings/ClientAppSettings.json`
+Append the following FFlags into `~/.var/app/org.vinegarhq.Sober/data/sober/exe/ClientSettings/ClientAppSettings.json`

 ```
 "DFIntTextureQualityOverride": 2,